 Even experienced investors sometimes make mistakes.
 Taking the time to assess and plan your retirement goals can help set you on the right path for successful investing, whilst ongoing advice, research and education can help you stay disciplined in order to give you the best chance of reaching your objectives.

 A trusted adviser and financial planner can help keep you disciplined whilst investing so that you can avoid potentially misleading fad investment ideas and trends.
-If you need assistance choosing investment options, or need help understanding what you are currently invested in, contact us today or download one of our educational investing guides to learn more.
+If you need assistance choosing investment options, or need help understanding what you are currently invested in, contact us today or download one of our educational investing guides as the first of our ongoing insights to learn more.

 Investing in financial markets involves the risk of loss and there is no guarantee that all or any capital invested will be repaid.
 Past performance neither guarantees nor reliably indicates future performance.
 The value of investments and the income from them will fluctuate with world financial markets and international currency exchange rates.